Sports in Aruba: Basketball

 Aruba's recreational basketball program consists of 16 teams, involving more than 200 players from the ages of 12 to 18.
 Basketball clubs have also contributed to the development of sports teams on the island.
 One of the program's main objectives is for one of their athletes to win an academic scholarship to play in the United States.
 Aruba is also making efforts to certify one of their referees for international FIBA events.

 Baseball

 Baseball is one of the most popular sports on the island, with a number of Aruban citizens having gone to the United States to play professionally.
-The first Major League Baseball player from Aruba was Eugene Kingsale who played for a number of professional baseball teams from 1996-2003.
+The first Major League Baseball player from Aruba was Eugene Kingsale who played for a number of professional baseball teams from 1996 to 2003.

 The Aruba Little League is another baseball team on the island.
 It was created in 1958 and has grown in popularity since.
 The San Nicolaas little league team won the 2010 Senior League World Series.